polettix/Template-Perlish/README.md

     Returns `undef` if the provided `$path` cannot be broken down.
 See ["Templates"](#templates) for the rules of breaking a path into pieces, this is the actual function used to do that.

+    As of version 1.60, this function also accepts a second optional boolean argument for supporting _partial matches_.
+If false (default), the legacy behaviour is kept, and the provided input `$path` must match in its entirety or the splitting will fail.
+If true, the extraction of crumbs will begin at the first character of `$path` but be allowed to stop in the middle; this e.g. allows parsing strings like `foo.bar:baz`, with crumbs resulting in `['foo', 'bar']`.
+The first variant will only return the crumbs in an array reference; the second variant will also point out the position where the match stopped, so that residual stuff can be extracted (in the example, the `:baz` part).

 - **traverse**